This is the multi-page printable view of this section. Click here to print.

 # vi /etc/fstab

 1. Click the All Services > Compute > Virtual Server menu.
-Move to the Service Home page of Virtual Server.
+Navigate to the Service Home page of Virtual Server.

-3. On the Block Storage List page, click the resource to be disconnected from the connection server.
-Move to the Block Storage Details page.
+3. Block Storage List page, click the resource to detach the connected server.
+Navigate to the Block Storage Details page.

-6. Refer to the procedure below to disconnect (Disk Offline) the volume.
+6. Please follow the procedure below to detach the volume (Disk Offline).

-• Right-click the Windows start icon and run Computer Management
+• Right-click the Windows Start icon, then run Computer Management.

 • In the Computer Management tree structure, select Storage > Disk Management

-• Right-click the disk to be removed and run Offline
+• Right-click the disk to be removed, then run Offline

 Umount